rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 // ... more specializations for Standard binary function objects ...
 ```

-Some design issues:

-1. Users could not override default identity values for known binary operators
-    and reduction result types.
-(Is this a feature, not a bug?)
+This is a more complicated design than the `reduce_identity<T>` struct shown above.
+However, it offers a straightforward path to providing a reasonable default
+for commonly used binary operations.

+This design does impose the requirement that `BinaryOp`
-2. `BinaryOp` must be copy-constructible or move-constructible.
+must be copy-constructible or move-constructible.

-    - That's fine for parallel algorithms, but not strictly necessary for non-parallel algorithms.
+That's fine for parallel algorithms, but not strictly necessary for non-parallel algorithms.

-    - On the other hand, if you want non-copyable `BinaryOp`, maybe you should use `fold_*` instead.
+On the other hand, if you want non-copyable `BinaryOp`, maybe you should use `fold_*` instead.

 ### If users can define an identity value, do they need an initial value?